Kianmhz/GooseRelayVPN/README.md

 ## Updating the Apps Script forwarder

-If you change `Code.gs` — for example to point at a new VPS IP — you must create a **new deployment** in the Apps Script editor (Deploy → **New deployment**, not just "Manage deployments").
+If you change `Code.js` — for example to point at a new VPS IP — you must create a **new deployment** in the Apps Script editor (Deploy → **New deployment**, not just "Manage deployments").
 Saving alone does nothing; the live `/exec` URL serves the published version.
 After redeploying, update `script_keys` in `client_config.json`.

-The current `Code.gs` also tracks per-deployment invocation counts and exposes them via `doGet`, along with forwarder/protocol metadata used by the client's pre-flight check.
+The current `Code.js` also tracks per-deployment invocation counts and exposes them via `doGet`, along with forwarder/protocol metadata used by the client's pre-flight check.
 If you have an older deployment, redeploying once enables the `script=N` field in the client's periodic `[stats]` line and avoids version-mismatch warnings.

 ---